tdwg/bdq/tg2/_build_review/templates/tutorial/tutorial-header.md

 ### 4.1 A Simple Description of the Test (non-normative)

-The Description of the test is an easy-to-understand, concise explanation of what the test does.
+The Description of the Test is an easy-to-understand, concise explanation of what the Test does.
 It is a human-oriented explanation.
 It is a good starting point for defining a Test.

 * **Description** “Is there a value in dwc:footprintWKT?”

 As descriptions go, it doesn’t get simpler than that.

-This description will also be used in Data Quality Reports to explain to users what the test is doing, so it should be clear and concise.
-It should not include details about how the test might be implemented, but it should provide just enough information for a user to understand what the test is checking for.
+This description will also be used in Data Quality Reports to explain to users what the Test is doing, so it should be clear and concise.
+It should not include details about how the Test might be implemented.
+The description should provide just enough information for a user to understand what the Test is checking for.

-**Reasoning for Simplicity:** In this test, we are not validating the *contents* or *mathematical structure* of the WKT polygon—only that it contains some data.
-We could add to a workflow for example, by adding subsequent tests for validating the contents of dwc:footprintWKT, but focusing on a "limited specific aspect" of data is a core principle of the standard.
+**Reasoning for Simplicity:** In this Test, we are not validating the *contents* or *mathematical structure* of the WKT polygon—only that it contains some data.
+We could add to a workflow for example, by adding subsequent Tests for validating the contents of dwc:footprintWKT, but focusing on a "limited specific aspect" of data is a core principle of the BDQ standard.

-See also [Principles for Defining Tests](../supplement/index.md#3112-principles-non-normative) in the Supplement.
+See also [Principles for Defining Tests](../supplement/index.md#3112-principles-non-normative) in the Supplement document.

 ### 4.2 Identify the Information Elements (non-normative)

 **Purpose** Identify the specific fields in the input data (`Information Elements`) that the Test will evaluate.

-For this test we want to evaluate one `Information Element`, `dwc:footprintWKT`, which is a term in Darwin Core that provides spatial data, in this context, a polygon of the taxon footprint.
+For this new Test we want to evaluate one `Information Element`, `dwc:footprintWKT`, which is a term in Darwin Core that provides spatial data, in this context, a polygon of the taxon footprint.
+The WKT (Well Known Text serialization of spatial data) could be of a point, vector, polygon, or set of polygons, but in this case we are expecting a polygon.

 An `Information Element` is classified as either `ActedUpon` or `Consulted`.
-An `Information Element` is `ActedUpon` if it is the primary focus of the test, and it is `Consulted` if it is supporting information used to run the test.
-In this case, `dwc:footprintWKT` is the primary focus of the test, so it is an `Information Element` that is `ActedUpon`.
+An `Information Element` is `ActedUpon` if it is the primary focus of the Test, and it is `Consulted` if it is supporting information used to run the Test.
+In this case, `dwc:footprintWKT` is the primary focus of the Test, so it is an `Information Element` that is `ActedUpon`.

-Briefly consider another test that might be proposed to evaluate the validity of the WKT polygon in `dwc:footprintWKT`.
-This test might have the same `Information Element` that is `ActedUpon`, `dwc:footprintWKT`, but it might also use the content of `dwc:geodeticDatum` to interpret the value in `dwc:footprintWKT`.
+Briefly consider another Test that might be proposed to evaluate the validity of the WKT polygon in `dwc:footprintWKT`.
+This Test might have the same `Information Element` that is `ActedUpon`, `dwc:footprintWKT`, but it might also use the content of `dwc:geodeticDatum` to interpret the value in `dwc:footprintWKT`.
 In such a Test, the supporting `Information Element` `dwc:geodeticDatum` would be `Consulted`, the Test is making an assertion about the value in `dwc:footprintWKT` and "consulting" the value in `dwc:geodeticDatum` to do so, but not actually making an assertion about the value in `dwc:geodeticDatum` itself.
-If a test asserts compliance about `dwc:footprintWKT` but uses `dwc:geodeticDatum` to interpret it, then `dwc:footprintWKT` is `ActedUpon` and `dwc:geodeticDatum` is `Consulted`.
+If a Test asserts compliance about `dwc:footprintWKT` but uses `dwc:geodeticDatum` to interpret it, then `dwc:footprintWKT` is `ActedUpon` and `dwc:geodeticDatum` is `Consulted`.

-The Test we are developing does not require any supporting information, so there are no `Information Elements` that are `Consulted`.
+The Test we are developing does not require any supporting information, so there are no `Information Elements` that are `Consulted`:

 * **Information Elements Acted Upon** dwc:footprintWKT
 * **Information Elements Consulted** None